conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.1.md

 ## General fixes 🔨

-- Fixed an issue where Gateway would close the client connection upon receiving certain API Keys in parallel during the very first seconds of the connection being initialized
+- Fixed an issue where Gateway would close the client connection upon receiving certain API Keys in parallel of the initial Metadata Request